Domestic Violence Survivor

 In 2003 I started taking classes at the Koshinkan Martial Arts School in Fallon, NV because my soon to be X-Husband was violating the restraining order I had placed on him.
 I realized I needed to do something more to protect myself.

-My divorce was final in June of 2003 and by 2005, three years after I had left my abuser, I was married to my now wonderful husband of eight years!
+My divorce was final in June of 2003 and by 2005, three years after I had left my abuser, I was married to my now wonderful husband of 12 years!
 Professor John Shipley, who is the Master Teacher and Sensei of the Koshinkan Martial Arts School and internationally ranked 7th degree Black Belt with the Bushidokan Federation.
 He is my knight in shining armor!

 After much persistence and dedication, in 2009 I received my 1rst degree Black Belt.